-B. Relationship of CUNY's Investigation to the Action of Outside Law Enforcement
+B. Differences between CUNY's Process and Procedures and Those of Outside Law Enforcement

-In cases where the complainant files a complaint with outside law enforcement authorities as well as with the college, the college shall determine what actions to take based on its own investigation.
+In cases where the complainant reports allegations to outside law enforcement authorities as well as to the college, the college must determine what actions to take based on its own investigation.
 The college may coordinate with outside law enforcement authorities in order to avoid interfering with their activities and, where possible, to obtain information regarding their investigation.
-Neither a law enforcement determination whether to prosecute a respondent, nor the outcome of any criminal prosecution, is dispositive of whether the respondent has committed a violation of this policy.
+Neither a law enforcement determination whether to prosecute a respondent, nor the outcome of any criminal prosecution, is dispositive of whether the respondent has committed a violation of this Policy.

-Students, employees and other community members should be aware that CUNY procedures and standards differ from those of criminal procedures.
-When CUNY investigates allegations of sexual misconduct or brings disciplinary proceedings for violations of this policy, the issue is whether the respondent violated CUNY policy.
-The standard applied in making this determination is whether the preponderance of the evidence substantiates the complaint, or, stated another way, whether it is more likely than not that the alleged conduct occurred.
-An individual found to have violated this policy may be sanctioned by the college and CUNY.
-In the criminal justice system, on the other hand, the issue is whether the accused violated state criminal law.
+Students, employees and other community members should be aware that CUNY procedures and standards differ from those of criminal law.
+When CUNY investigates allegations of Sexual Misconduct or brings disciplinary proceedings for violations of this Policy, the issue is whether the respondent violated CUNY policy.
+The standard applied in making this determination is whether the preponderance of the evidence supports a finding of responsibility, or, stated another way, whether it is more likely than not that the alleged conduct occurred.
+An individual found to have violated this Policy may be sanctioned by the college and CUNY.
+In the criminal justice system, on the other hand, the issue is whether the accused violated criminal law.
 The standard applied is proof beyond a reasonable doubt and an individual found guilty of a crime is subject to criminal penalties, such as incarceration, probation and fines.
-More information about relevant criminal laws is available in 'A Plain Language Explanation of Distinction Between the New York Penal Law and the College Disciplinary Processes'.